 Figure 1: Ready-to-Eat (RTE) vs Not Ready-to-Eat (NRTE) Classification

-Note: If a product depends on a thermal kill step applied by the end user for safety, it should instead be classified as Ready-to-Cook (RTC) and considered NRTE.
-RTH ≠ RTC.
+Note: If the product depends on a thermal kill step applied by the end user for safety, it should be classified as Ready-to-Cook (RTC) and considered NRTE.
+RTH does not mean RTC.

 Deciding Whether a Product is Ready-to-Heat (RTH) or Ready-to-Cook (RTC)